 Golf course managers, for instance, consider moss an infestation that ruins playing surface for their customers.
 No surprise, then, that a golf course manager's search for a grass-safe moss killer resulted in today's best known do-it-yourself approach: dish soap.

-Many people today, including some golf course turf managers, use a solution of four ounces dish soap mixed with one gallon of water.
+Many people today, including some golf course turf managers, use a solution of 4 ounces dish soap mixed with 1 gallon of water.
 But is it a good idea?

 Moss Removal Myths

 A University of Arkansas study, "Moss Control in Creeping Bentgrass Putting Greens," casts doubt on the dish soap approach.
 The authors report that dish soap had almost no effect in their Springdale, Arkansas, trial.
 Their literature review revealed that, in other places, dish soap required numerous applications and had variable effects.
 Dish soap seemed to be more effective in some climates than others.
 Furthermore, dish soap can produce unacceptable turf damage under some circumstances.

 The idea that dish soap will permanently remove moss from a lawn is probably a myth.